 This interrupts the loop of disconnection and brings you back into the moment.

 A simple routine creates predictability and small wins.
-Aim for tiny, repeatable actions—making your bed, a short walk after lunch, or a five-minute stretch.
+Aim for tiny, repeatable actions — making your bed, a short walk after lunch, or a five-minute stretch.
 The goal is stability, not productivity.
-For more ideas, try this list of simple self-care rituals: self-care-rituals.
+For more ideas, see this list of simple self-care rituals: Self-care rituals.

 Immediate Actions Checklist